-The LCFF (Local Control Funding Formula) changed the way the State provides money to school districts.
-Under this system, school districts receive a uniform base grant for every student, adjusted by grade level.
+The Local Control Funding Formula (LCFF) provides money to school districts with a uniform base grant for every student, adjusted by grade level.
 Plus they receive adjustments for the number of students living in poverty, English learners, and foster youth.
 Then there are further adjustments for concentration of these groups if they are above 55% of the district's enrollment.
 More information about the LCFF is available at www.cde.ca.gov/fg/aa/lc/.

-The LCAP (Local Control Accountability Plan) is a critical part of the LCFF.
+The Local Control Accountability Plan (LCAP) is a critical part of the LCFF.
 Each school district is required to engage parents, students, educators, employees, and the community to establish their plan.
 The LCAP must focus on eight areas identified as State priorities:

-- Basic Services
+- 1. Basic Services

+- 5. Pupil Engagement

 - 2. Implementation of State Standards

+- School Climate

+Course Access

+- volvement 8.
+Other Pupil Outcomes

 - 3. Parental Involvement

-- 5. Pupil Engagement

-- 6. School Climate

-- 7. Course Access

-- 8. Other Pupil Outcomes

 - 4. Pupil Achievement